Dahlandia Hotel Review: Isla Múcura, Colombia

 The rest of the group left the boat to swim along the shore of the nearby mangroves, but we stayed to watch the plankton and some real (non-stinging) jellyfish for a while longer.

 The final stop was a 20-minute stop at a party beach on a nearby island.
 The beach is lined with bars, tables and chairs.
 The beach is crowded, but still quite nice.
-The water is crystal clear and the water a perfectly clear turquoise.
+The water was crystal clear and a beautiful turquoise.

 Christmas at Dahlandia